steqeq/0000/docs/how-to/tuning-guides/mi300x/workload.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to reduce performance variability and also achieve better performance, we need to make sure that NUMA auto-balancing is disabled on the node.
+In order to reduce performance variability and also achieve better performance, you need to make sure that NUMA auto-balancing is disabled on the node.

 Check whether NUMA auto-balancing is disabled, by running the